MCPEAbdu77/DynamicFT/README.md

 ```php
 $spawnedFt = $dynamicft->getSpawnedFt($idOfSpawnedFt);
 ```
-This functions returns the all the floating text particle instances detail of a floating text in array
+This function returns the all the floating text particle instances detail of a floating text in array

 #### Result
 ```php